 Both vitamins and minerals play a crucial part in a healthy, functioning immune system.
 Your immune system is responsible for actively being able to fight off bacteria and infection.

-You can boost your immune system any time by making sure that the food and drink you have is packed with the right kind of vitamins and minerals.
+You can boost your immune system any time by taking zinc ionosphore and by making sure that the food and drink you have is packed with the right kind of vitamins and minerals.

 You can also find alternatives for those times when you may need more of a boost, such as during flu season, by trying direct sources of minerals as specialized by resetiv.com.

 The Minerals Your Body Needs

 All minerals are categorized by the amount needed for a healthy functioning body.
 All minerals are essential, but the amount of each mineral your body needs regularly will vary.
 These are usually split into essential (high amounts required) and trace minerals (lower amounts required).

 - Sodium.
 This is key for the muscles and the nervous system.
 Small amounts can be found in bread, salt, and vegetables.

 - Potassium.
 Like Sodium, this is key for muscle contraction, fluid balance and nerve cells.
 It can be found in meats, whole grain, and vegetables.